-The starting point for most design is still the classic ‘wrap around’ kitchen which follows the perimeter of the room, but nowadays it often takes the form of an ‘L’ or ‘U’ shape, and features a modern island unit where space allows.
-However, in narrow spaces, the galley kitchen is still a practical choice, with two parallel counters and plenty of storage space to keep everything within easy reach.
+The starting point for most designs is still the classic ‘wrap-around’ kitchen which follows the perimeter of the room, but today it often takes the form of an ‘L’ or ‘U’ shape and features a modern island unit if there is enough space.

-The positioning of your hob, sink and fridge can make all the difference to the way your kitchen works, creating a logical flow or resulting in a frustrating experience every time you cook.
+The positioning of your hob, sink and fridge can make all the difference to the way your kitchen works, either creating a logical flow, or resulting in a frustrating experience every time you cook.

-If you use your kitchen to entertain in, an island unit is a great option, allowing you to prepare a meal while you chat.
+If you use your kitchen for entertaining, an island unit is a great option, allowing you to prepare a meal while you chat with friends and family.
 Islands with a breakfast bar can also be useful for working, and you can even use them to house an appliance.

 What matters most is that the layout of your kitchen is based around your lifestyle.
 With a little thought and careful planning, you can create a space that works hard and looks fantastic.
 Try our online kitchen planner to try out different kitchen colours.